mm6/ethereum-lab4-hardhat/README.md

 ```

 17. Trade ETH for some WETH.
 Place the WETH into our account on the WETH contract.
+We are sending 10 eth to the WETH contract in exchange for 10 WETH.
 Execute the following line of Javascript.

 ```js